Stop measuring your success and worth against someone else’s achievements

 Photo by Raul Varzar on Unsplash

 When we desire growth (personal, business, spiritual, or anything else) it’s natural to infuse our life with high quality connections and content.
 Often this involves people who achieve great things.
-Could be friends and colleagues – people you know personally, or those you follow online.
+Could be friends and colleagues – people you know personally.
+Or those you follow online.

-But the problem is when you start comparing your life to theirs, and place expectations of greatness and perfection upon yourself.
 This happens especially with women.
 Most of the time, the expectations we place on ourselves are ridiculously unrealistic!

 You don’t need to be ambitious